rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ###### Toggle tests

-From anyware on the network, run the ping command on the VIP :
+From anywhere on the network, run the ping command on the VIP :

 ```bash
 ping 192.168.1.12